davidobrien1985/davidobrien1985.github.io/blog/_posts/2025-04-28-azure-functions-byo-powershell.md

 ## Executing PowerShell from C#

 Executing PowerShell from c# is not an uncommon task, but with Azure Functions, if you're not on Windows and using the PowerShell language worker, it can be a bit tricky. `powershell` is not available on Linux, and `pwsh` is not installed on Flex Consumption.
 There is, as of now, no way to install third party dependencies in Azure Functions Flex Consumption.
 Who knows, maybe this will change in the future, but for now, we have to work with what we have.<br>
 So, similar to the way we bundled the modules, we also had to bundle the PowerShell executable with our code.
-(Shoutout to the ever-so-helpful <a href="https://www.linkedin.com/in/thiagoalmeidaprofile/" target="_blank">Thiago Almeida<b> for the tip!).<br>
+(Shoutout to the ever-so-helpful <a href="https://www.linkedin.com/in/thiagoalmeidaprofile/" target="_blank"><b>Thiago Almeida</b></a> for the tip!).<br>
 This is how we did it:<br>

 - go to the <a href="https://github.com/PowerShell/PowerShell/releases" target="_blank">PowerShell GitHub repository</a> and download the latest release for Linux.
 The `tar.gz` file is a compressed file that contains the PowerShell executable and all the required files to run PowerShell on Linux.
 - extract the `tar.gz` file and copy the `pwsh` executable and all its dependencies to the `powershell` folder in our code.
 This way, we can execute PowerShell from c# without having to install it on the Azure Functions host.
 (Important: Linux is case-sensitive, so make sure to reference the files and folders with the correct casing.)
 - we call the `pwsh` executable from c# and pass the path to the PowerShell script we want to execute as an argument.
-We also pass the path to the modules folder as an argument, so PowerShell can find the modules when it executes the script.
+The modules folder is part of the application, and the PowerShell script itself will do the `Import-Module` using the full path to the `ExchangeOnlineManagement` module, so PowerShell can find it when it executes the script.

 [![Call pwsh from c#](/media/2025/04/call-pwsh.png)](/media/2025/04/call-pwsh.png)